70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 The Colosseum is an iconic symbol of Rome, built almost 2,000 years ago in AD 80-90, and one of Italy’s best places to visit.
 Originally known as the Flavian Amphitheatre, the Colosseum is an impressive example of ancient Roman engineering and architecture and was used for gladiatorial contests, public spectacles, and performances.

 The Colosseum represents the power and might of the Roman Empire and stands as one of the most famous landmarks in the world.
 The Colosseum is a must-see attraction when visiting Rome.
-Visitors can explore the structure’s interior, including the underground chambers where the gladiators prepared for battle.
+Explore the structure’s interior, including the underground chambers where the gladiators prepared for battle.

 When visiting the Colosseum, take a guided tour to learn about its rich history, architecture, and engineering.
-Take advantage of the opportunity to walk through the underground tunnels and experience the arena where gladiators fought for their lives.
+Then, walk through the underground tunnels and experience the arena where gladiators fought for their lives.

 It’s also worth visiting the nearby Roman Forum, where visitors can explore the ancient ruins of Rome’s political, commercial, and religious center.

-The Colosseum, one of the most iconic historical sites in Italy, which attracts millions of visitors every year, is also a UNESCO World Heritage Site.
+The Colosseum is one of the most iconic historical sites in Italy.
+It attracts millions of visitors every year and is also a UNESCO World Heritage Site.
 In its prime, it could hold up to 80,000 spectators.

 The Colosseum has been featured in numerous movies and TV shows, including the famous film “Gladiator.”